This page contains instructions how to file a motion and what types of motions the MCAD will consider.

 Motions must be made in writing and conform to the rules set forth in the MCAD Procedural Regulations.
 Motions must be submitted to the branch location where the Investigating Commissioner on your case governs.

 You may request to add information to your Complaint (such as additional Respondents or more bases for discrimination) by submitting a motion.

-Complainants may file a motion to appeal a Lack of Probable Cause Determination or Hearing Decision within 10 days of receiving the notice in favor of the Respondent.
+Complainants may file an appeal of a Lack of Probable Cause Determination or Hearing Decision within 10 days of receiving the notice in favor of the Respondent.

 Withdraw Your Case from MCAD